Safe Water Sources for Planted Aquariums

 When Not to Use RO/DI, Distilled, or Purified Water In Our Planted Aquariums?

-During water changes, do not use pure RO/DI, Distilled, or Purified Water without remineralizing it first.
-Your fish can be killed by Osmotic shock, and there is nothing to buffer the acids produced in your tank and during CO2 injection, causing your pH to swing wildly in a very short amount of time.
+- When filling up your tank after aquascaping, do not use pure RO/DI, Distilled, or Purified Water without remineralizing it first.
+Putting your faunas immediately (we don’t recommend this, please see here), your fish can be killed by Osmotic shock.
+There is nothing to buffer the acids produced in your tank and during CO2 injection, causing your pH to swing wildly in a very short amount of time.

 How to Remineralize RO/DI, Distilled, or Purified Water?